VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/localization-implementation.md

 ## Common platform resources

-There are lots of common translations predefined in "*{lang}.VirtoCommerce.Common.json"*В translation file (located inВ **Localizations**В folder ofВ VirtoCommerce.Platform.Web project).
+There are lots of common translations predefined in "*{lang}.VirtoCommerce.Common.json"* translation file (located in **Localizations** folder of VirtoCommerce.Platform.Web project).

-Check the file, find and reuse the resources inВ your module.
-Reusing helps keeping your customВ translation files ofВ minimal size while leaving the Manager UI uniform.
+Check the file, find and reuse the resources in your module.
+Reusing helps keeping your custom translation files of minimal size while leaving the Manager UI uniform.